-This programme contains both theory and applications and prepares you for advanced engineering work in industry or for graduate studies.
+This program contains both theory and applications and prepares you for advanced engineering work in industry or for graduate studies.

 Wave propagation and signal processing are important fields in the technical society of today.
 There are many technical and industrial applications that require knowledge of both these subjects, notably wireless communication and antenna and microwave technology.